|Dave's Favorite 240s

 The most important 240 contribution Doug made with this car was his pioneering effort in 2003/2004 of adapting a Ford T5 transmission to a Volvo 4-cylinder bell housing.
 It solved problems for many 240 builders (myself included) who were hopelessly tortured by fragile Volvo transmissions.

-If this transmission swap interests you, here's a great webpage made by another person on it: http://www.aaronreedbaker.com/t5swap.html.
+If this transmission swap interests you, here's a great webpage made by another person: http://www.aaronreedbaker.com/t5swap.html.

 Doug was a pioneer in 240 performance mods in 2003 to 2005.
 This car was then sold to another Volvo enthusiast on the East Coast.
 If you would like to read more information on the build of this car, check out the Winter 2004 feature article in Turbobricks at http://www.turbobricks.com/feature.php?content=winter_04 or in the Turbobricks Projects and Restoration Forum at http://forums.turbobricks.com/showthread.php?t=45457 and http://forums.turbobricks.com/showthread.php?t=42863.